AymenB98/Bird-Cafe/Readme-Classifier.txt

 This is the files for the autonomous bird feeder that will do the following:

-- Provide a classification results based on the top 5 highest predictions of an image
+- Provide a classification results based on the  object detection with a confidence of greater than 60%.

-Currently classification result is provided on an image stored on the pi labelled "bird_1.jpeg"
+Currently classification result is provided on an image stored on the pi labelled "Bird_1.PNG"

 Classification of the image requires cmake to build an executable file and the process is the following:

 1. Naviagate to the build folder
 2. In the terminal type cmake .
 3. In the terminal type make
-4. In the terminal type ./TensorFlow_Classifier
+4. In the terminal type ./SSD_Classifier

 Step 4 will run the executable and the classifier results will be shown in the terminal.

+The results from classification are output to terminal and the image with the object detected boxes drawn ontop is saved locally as "Class_output1.jpg"

 The main code and tutorials for installations required were provided by Q-engineering.
 Permission was obtained to utilised the code obtained from their repository.